Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 Siena

 Spend at least two nights, preferably more, in Siena (#2).
 Siena is my favorite city in Tuscany, with enough great artsy sightseeing to keep you as busy as you want to be.
-You’ll also have time to just hang out in Siena–walk the narrow cobbled streets, relax in the Campo, and eat a great meal or two complemented by good Tuscan wine.
+You’ll also have time to just hang out in Siena.
+Walk the narrow, cobbled streets, relax in the Campo, and eat a great meal or two complemented by good Tuscan wine.

-TIP: When you arrive in Siena, head first to the Campo.
+When you arrive in Siena, head first to the Campo.
 If the weather is dry, plop down on the 700-year-old bricks and soak up the history.

 Piazza del Campo in Siena, Italy at twilight